AverageBlank/URLShortener/USER_GUIDE.md

 Key Benefits:

 Easy Sharing: Shortened URLs are perfect for sharing on social media, emails, and texts.
-Tracking Clicks (if available): Some versions of this app may even let you see how many people clicked your link.
+This app lets you see how many people have clicked on your shortened link, giving you insights into engagement

 ### 2. Getting Started: How to Shorten a URL
 Here’s a simple step-by-step on how to shorten a URL: